b3gm/ode-to-joy/README.md

 const arrayBackedBodyArray: ABType<Body[]> = abTypes.array(arrayBackedBody);
 ```

-Now with `arrayBackedBodyArray`, which represents the set of bodies that compose your physical system, you can now use `createGenericExplicitSolver` and a derivative function written in the `Body` domain to evolve your system over time:
+Now with `arrayBackedBodyArray`, which represents the set of bodies that compose your physical system, you can use `createGenericExplicitSolver` and a derivative function written in the `Body` domain to evolve your system over time:

 ```typescript
 import {